-International Women’s Day: Life & Money Tips from Popular Women
+International Women’s Day: Life and money tips from Popular women

 Did you know that International Women’s Day (IWD) began when 15,000 women marched through the streets of New York to stand up for their rights more than 100 years ago, on March 8, 1908?
 Flash forward to 2018, IWD is now an official holiday in 27 countries1 and recognized by global organizations such as the United Nations..